A Place To Call Home

 We invite you to join us in advocating for affordable homes for all…by joining our affordable housing advocacy network.
 Email Donna Tarney to learn more.

-Using our voices for advocacy - 2018 initiatives making a difference
+Using our voices for advocacy - Initiatives making a difference

 - Expanding short-term rental subsidies. $2.7 million for A Way Home in the 2018-19 City Budget.

 - Grassroots participation: In August of 2018, the Housing Charlotte Framework was approved by the City Council.
 Learn more about our platform for the $50 million housing bond referendum that passed in November 2018 clicking here.